nikolaosfragkoulis/Gaming/README.md

     Use the games table to count total home wins vs. away wins for each team.
     Calculate win rate (%) for home vs. away games.

+  6. ### Orchestration with the Main Script

+    **Central Execution:**
+    The main.py script serves as the central entry point that orchestrates the entire workflow.
+    It first triggers the CSV-to-Parquet conversion process.
+    Then, it calls the data processing and analysis modules (question_1.py, question_2.py, question_3.py, and custom_insights.py).
+    Finally, it displays the results in the console.
+    Purpose:
+    By running main.py, users can execute the full end-to-end process—from raw data ingestion to final analytical insights—with a single command.

 ## Folder Structure

 ```